 Energetic Communities represents Queensland as part of the national Healthy Homes for Renters Campaign.

 Here’s some articles on the topic to learn more.
 We’ve highlighted a key point from the article and then put a link to it.
-If you’re fired up to take action after learning more – then get in touch!

 - Learn about how investment in Energy Efficiency can reduce costs in the long term and stimulate the economy in this article.